Saving for university: it pays to start early

 Next steps

-Understanding how much you can afford to save for your child and where to invest it isn’t always straightforward – and that’s where getting some smart advice comes in.
+Understanding how much you can afford to save for your child and where to invest it isn’t always straightforward – and that’s where getting some financial advice comes in.
+Imagine a lifetime plan that means those you care about are financially secure.
 At RBC Brewin Dolphin, we can help you balance saving for children with your other financial goals, so you feel more confident that everything is on track.

 The value of investments, and any income from them, can fall and you may get back less than you invested.
 This does not constitute tax or legal advice.
 Tax treatment depends on the individual circumstances of each client and may be subject to change in the future.
 Neither simulated nor actual past performance are reliable indicators of future performance.
 Information is provided only as an example and is not a recommendation to pursue a particular strategy.
 Information contained in this document is believed to be reliable and accurate, but without further investigation cannot be warranted as to accuracy or completeness.
 Forecasts are not a reliable indicator of future performance.